 Duolingo's all-star lineup

 To practice reading, our courses get you reading words and short phrases right from the start.
-Reading is the focus especially in the first levels of each unit.
-The sentences you read get gradually longer and more complex throughout the course to scaffold your learning--gradually build up your reading skills.
+Reading is the focuswhen you're introduced to new topics and vocabulary.
+The sentences you read get gradually longer and more complex throughout the course to scaffold your learning—gradually build up your reading skills.
 We're also adding new content to get you reading connected sentences, like in dialogues and paragraphs, right from the beginning of the course!

-Here are some of our favorite reading features, including a few new and experimental ones:
+Here are some of our favorite reading features:

 - Right in each lesson, learners get a variety of exercises to practice reading.
 Have you seen our newest exercise types, like the reading comprehension exercise on the right?
 They're coming to a course near you soon!